 There are two different paths you can take when it comes to storing digital photos: cloud-based storage and physical storage.
 Sometimes you might want to use both options for added security or flexibility.

 Cloud storage is a great option that is fairly low cost.
-With no physical storage devices, you don’t have to worry about damage, loss, or failure of a device and your storage space is able to grow with your needs.
+With no physical storage devices, you don’t have to worry about damage, loss, or failure of a device and your storage space can grow with your needs.
 That being said, there are some drawbacks to this service.
-The biggest drawback is the fact that you’ll need internet access in order to upload and access your photos.
+The biggest drawback is the fact that you’ll need internet access to upload and access your photos.